- Open Access

 For the training data, the total number of correct <article, gene, GO hierarchy code> tuples was 589, while the total number of correct <article, gene, GO hierarchy code, evidence code> tuples was 640.

-Example required submission format for each task.
+Examples of the required submission format for each subtask are shown in 5.